ewolff/service-mesh-primer/cover.md

-# Service Mesh - Introduction to the New Infrastructure for Microservices
+# Service Mesh - The New Infrastructure for Microservices

 Microservices are still the most hyped software architecture.
 However, they cause additional complexity for operations.
 Service meshes are